 One of the keys to fading acne-related hyperpigmentation lies in resurfacing skincare.
 Alpha hydroxy acids, such as glycolic and salicylic acid, can be used to reduce acne-related hyperpigmentation.
 By exfoliating the skin, scarring will be reduced, revealing the smoother skin beneath.

 Retinol is a form of vitamin A that promotes collagen production and lots of other healthy functions in different layers of the skin to reduce hyperpigmentation.
-Retinol helps skin cells turnover more normally, which prevents future acne breakouts.
+Retinol serums and creams help skin cells turnover more normally, which prevents future acne breakouts.
 It also works great in combination with other acne treatments to help clear the skin, treat existing pimples, and prevent new breakouts.

 Niacinamide (also known as vitamin B3) has excellent skin-restoring properties and thanks to its anti-inflammatory action, it’s particularly effective for conditions such as acne and hyperpigmentation.
 In the treatment of acne, niacinamide can not only reduce the inflammation associated with existing blemishes, but can also help to prevent future incidences of breakouts.